FOREX-Higher yields drive dollar to 3-week high vs yen

 By Patrick Graham

-With eyes in Europe fixed on a meeting of the European Central Bank expected to deliver a modestly more upbeat verdict on the euro zone economy - but no policy action - the euro was also marginally stronger at $1.0550.

-The dollar surprised many analysts last week by struggling as money markets flipped to back a rise in official U.S. interest rates this month, and a number point to muted moves in 10-year yields as one element holding the currency back.
+As the dollar struggled last week to make more progress on the back of a flip in money markets towards a rise in official U.S. interest rates this month, a number of analysts had pointed to muted moves in 10-year yields as one element holding the currency back.

 It broke above 2.52 percent for the first time this year on Wednesday and was trading at close to 2.58 percent in early trade in Europe on Thursday.
-That helped the dollar jet as much as half a percent higher to 114.94 yen before settling.
+That helped the dollar jet half a percent higher to 114.90 yen.

-Citi currency strategist Josh O'Byrne said expectations of a steady recovery in Europe were also playing a role in those moves, removing one of the factors that has dampened benchmark bond yields globally.
+Citi currency strategist Josh O'Byrne said that expectations of a positive shift in the European Central Bank's rhetoric on the economy ahead of a statement and news conference later on Thursday may also have played a role in those moves.

 "We broke 2.52 percent yesterday, which was the high of the range in recent weeks and certainly there seems to be some more optimism (around the dollar)," he said.